thomasgtaylor/how.wtf/content/post/2023-02-26-singleton-in-python.md

 ---
-title: Singleton in Python
-date: 2023-02-26T00:00:00-04:00
 author: Thomas Taylor
+categories:
+- programming
+date: 2023-02-26 00:00:00-04:00
 description: How to implement the singleton design pattern in Python.
-categories:
-- Programming
 tags:
+- python
-- Python
+title: Singleton in Python
 ---

 The Singleton pattern enforces having one instance of a class.
 This tutorial will showcase how to implement the singleton pattern in Python.